isabella232/gocd-trial-builder/template/README.md

 ```
 git push
 ```
 Once you push the commit, you will see "build_test" pipeline gets triggered and start building.
-Later, all the other downstream pipelines gets trigger due to configured [pipeline dependency](https://docs.gocd.org/current/configuration/managing_dependencies.html).
+Later, all the other downstream pipelines will get trigger as they are to configured as [pipeline dependencies](https://docs.gocd.org/current/configuration/managing_dependencies.html).

 ## Update the configuration

-This GoCD server has been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
+The GoCD server has been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
 The configuration is located in this repository.

-Navigate to the repo, by typing:
+To update the configuration, navigate to the repo, by typing:

 ```
 cd gocd-trial